Jerusalem cross: Modern use

 Today, it appears in various contexts, from religious symbols to artistic representations, many individuals and communities embrace this emblem as a part of their spiritual identity.
 In the Christian community, the cross serves as a potent symbol of faith and connection to heritage.
 Churches across the world display it prominently within their sanctuaries.
 Such visibility reinforces the significance of pilgrimage and spirituality tied to Jerusalem itself.

-The Jerusalem Cross isn't a common Christian symbol.
+According to Matthew Gabriele, a Virginia Tech medieval studies professor, the Jerusalem Cross is not a common Christian symbol today.
+No. 1 Squadron of the Royal Australian Air Force displays the Jerusalem cross on its squadron crest, although without crosslets, in honor of pilot Frank McNamara's actions in Palestine during the First World War.

-When Albert, Prince of Wales (later King Edward VII), visited Jerusalem in 1862, he had a Jerusalem cross tattooed on his arm.
-Twenty years later, his son George V would make a similar journey and also get a tattoo of the Jerusalem Cross to commemorate his experience.
+When Albert Edward, Prince of Wales, later King Edward VII, visited Jerusalem in 1862, he had a Jerusalem cross tattooed on his arm.
+Twenty years later, his son George V made a similar journey and had a tattoo of the Jerusalem Cross to commemorate his experience.
 George wrote of the experience "I was tattooed by the same man who tattooed Papa."

 German Emperor Wilhelm II visited Jerusalem in 1898 and awarded the Jerusalem-Erinnerungskreuz (Jerusalem Memorial Cross) order in the shape of a Jerusalem cross to those who accompanied him at the inauguration of the Lutheran Church of the Redeemer, Jerusalem.

 In the early 20th century, the Jerusalem cross also came to be used as a symbol of world evangelization in Protestantism.
 A derived design known as the "Episcopal Church Service Cross" was first used during World War I by the Anglican Episcopal Church in the United States.
 The Jerusalem cross was chosen as the emblem of the Deutscher Evangelischer Kirchentag (German Protestant Church Assembly) in the 1950s, since the 1960s shown in a simplified form where the central Cross potent is replaced by a simple Greek cross.

-The modern national flag of Georgia was introduced in 2004, with a design based on the 15th century Pizzigano chart's use of the cross as the flag of Tbilisi.
+The modern national flag of Georgia was introduced in 2004, with a design based on the 14th century Pizzigani chart's use of the cross as the flag of Tbilisi.

 The Jerusalem cross is also the symbol of Kairos, a four-day Jesuit retreat that is held for youth in high schools and parishes around the world.
 The four crosses are used to symbolize the motto of the retreat, "Live the fourth".